-The renovation is slated to be finished sometime next year, and according to Daley, the project could come with a two-million-dollar price tag.
+The renovation is slated to be finished sometime next year, and according to Daley, the project could come with a $2 million price tag.
 “It’s just a huge challenge, because restoring that building is expensive no matter who does it,” he says, adding that the Oceanside Historical Society is at the developer’s service.
 “We expect them to do a great job and we’re happy to be helpful.”

 If you go

 As of May 2022, the Graves House has reopened as pie shop High Pie on 250 N Pacific Street in Oceanside.
 And if you can’t get enough of the Top Gun stuff, there are filming locations all over San Diego.
 Use the map below to find them.